 3. Battery Wiring Not Hooked Up Correctly

-Another cause of your RV battery not charging is incorrect or damaged wiring.
+Another reason your RV battery is not charging is incorrect or damaged wiring.
 If the wiring isn’t moving the power where it needs to go, the battery won’t charge.

 How to Troubleshoot Battery Wiring Issues

 Open up the RV battery compartment and ensure the wiring is in the right order.
 You’ll want to disconnect the power running to the battery during this inspection for safety.

 All RV battery banks are different, so check the owner’s manual for the correct setup.
 Be aware that many RVs with after-market solar panel installations may have upgraded the system from the original design.

 If you’re sure the positive and negative wiring is attached correctly and firmly to the proper terminals and the ground wire is secure to the metal RV chassis, you need to inspect for other damage.